Fire and rescue services

 More information:

-If you drink and drive, you face up to two years in jail.
-Drink drivers involved in accidents face up to eight years in jail.
+If you drink and drive, you face up to five years in jail and substantial fines.
+The blood alcohol limit is 0.02%.
+Your car could also be impounded.
+Drink drivers involved in accidents face up to 16 years in jail and significant fines.

 It's illegal to take photos of some buildings.